SSWConsulting/SSW.Rules.Content/rules/return-on-investment/rule.md

 created: 2021-08-18T06:46:14.461Z
 guid: f994dab2-2982-45fa-afb1-72610bdd780a
 ---
-When speaking with a colleague they might assign you a task.
-Then you start to action the task, even though you're aware of a better way to go about it.
-This situation is a problem, as you can end up spending more money than was necessary.
+When you are assigned a task, or come up with one yourself you might not consider all the factors that contribute to ROI.
+It is important to carefully consider the task and whether another solution providers better ROI.

 <!--endintro-->

-When you become aware of the problem, it is important to raise it and let your colleague know that there is a way to get better ROI.
+If you find out that another solution would be better, then you should clearly communicate that to the Product Owner.

-In the software world we use a simple calculation on PBIs of [Business Value ÷ Effort](https://www.ssw.com.au/rules/do-you-estimate-business-value)
+In the software world to calculate ROI we take a PBI and do [Business Value ÷ Effort](https://www.ssw.com.au/rules/do-you-estimate-business-value)

-If your colleague still disagrees with you then it may be a good idea to [send a 'For the record' email](/send-a-for-the-record-email-when-you-disagree).
+If the Product Owner still disagrees with you then it may be a good idea to [send a 'For the record' email](/send-a-for-the-record-email-when-you-disagree).

 ::: email-template
 |          |     |